SamirTalwar/monospacedmonologues.com/content/posts/2015-04-16--design-patterns-in-the-21st-century-part-four.md

 This is part four of my talk, [Design Patterns in the 21st Century][].

-[Design Patterns in the 21st Century]: http://talks.samirtalwar.com/design-patterns-in-the-21st-century.html
+[design patterns in the 21st century]: http://talks.samirtalwar.com/design-patterns-in-the-21st-century.html

 ---